Always Remember (album)

 Always Remember is a studio album by American country singer-songwriter Bill Anderson.
 It was released in April 1971 on Decca Records and was produced by Owen Bradley.
 His sixteenth studio effort, it was also Anderson's only studio album to be released in 1971.
 The title track became a single and a top ten hit on the Billboard country chart.
 The album would also reach peak positions on the albums chart too.

 Background and content

-Always Remember was recorded at Bradley's Barn, which was studio located in Mount Juliet, Tennessee and owned by Owen Bradley, Anderson's producer.
+Always Remember was recorded at Bradley's Barn studio located in Mount Juliet, Tennessee and owned by Owen Bradley, Anderson's producer.
 It was Anderson's sixteenth studio recording with Bradley and sixteenth album released in his career.
 A total of 11 tracks were recorded for the album.
 The album's compositions were intended to focus on the themes of "love, loss and lasting love."
 Anderson's wife at the time was featured on the album cover.
 The album included a cover version of Sammi Smith's hit single, "Help Me Make It Through the Night".
 The album also included a cover version of Anne Murray's "A Stranger in My Place", which was co-written by Kenny Rogers.
 Anderson also composed five of the album's tracks.
 Kris Kristofferson is also a featured writer in the project.